pytorch/pytorch/docs/source/ddp_comm_hooks.rst

 ^^^^^^^^^^^^^^^^

 .. warning ::
-    PowerSGD requires an extra copy of gradients for error feedback, which may be infeasible for use cases that have a memory constraint.
+    As a biased compressor, PowerSGD requires an extra copy of gradients to enable error feedback for a higher accuracy.
+    This may be infeasible for the use cases that have a memory constraint.

 .. warning ::
     The current implementation may cause gradient overflow for FP16 input.